Selling online to the USA in 2023: a five-step guide to setting up US fulfillment

 70% of UK retailers say that the US is a priority export destination, according to a recent Tamebay survey.
 While it’s fairly simple to set-up the commercial aspects of selling online to US consumers, handling the logistics is a bigger challenge.

 One solution is to use a US fulfilment centre.
 It’ll give you a base to hold stock locally and give your US customers a much better experience, with cheaper shipping, faster delivery, no customs duty surprises, and hassle-free returns.

 So how do you get started?
-In this post, we show you the five steps you’ll need to take to use a US fulfillment center, using James and James’s own location in Columbus, Ohio (pictured above) as an example.
+In this post, we show you the five steps you’ll need to take to use a US fulfilment centre, using James and James’s own location in Columbus, Ohio as an example.